MichaelJob/ProcessingTemplate/README.md

 ## Setup

 Processing4 `core.jar` is included in the repo.
-But you have to install it in your local maven-repository:
+But you have to install it in your local maven-repository.

+Enter this command in IntelliJ IDEA's Terminal Window:

 ```shell
 mvn install:install-file -Dfile="src/main/resources/lib/core.jar" -DgroupId=org.processing -DartifactId=core -Dversion=4.0 -Dpackaging=jar -DgeneratePom=true